nicothin/learn-phrases/README.md

 ## TODO

+1. fix: when phrase is done, slider go to slide 2
+2. learn: leanning direction (firct to second, second to first)
-1. tags
+3. tags
-2. manage settings (export-import)
+4. manage settings (export-import)
-3. public mocks
+5. public mocks
-4. pronunciation of phrases
+6. pronunciation of phrases
-5. tests
+7. tests